Provision of archives

 The Code of Practice on records management issued under section 46 of the Freedom of Information Act recommends a joined-up approach in public authorities to managing freedom of information, data protection, environmental information regulations, and identifying archival material.

 The HMC Warrant empowers The National Archives (with the Keeper of Public Records as Historical Manuscripts Commissioner) to locate and support the preservation of and access to all manuscripts and records not covered by the Public Records Act, wherever they are located.
-The activities of the Commission are now undertaken within Archives Sector Development.
+The activities of the Commission are now undertaken within Archives Sector Leadership.